lrq3000/easytextract/README.rst

 ~~~~~~~
 By using the Windows binary (only for Windows 64-bits), PDF and DOCX are directly supported.

 To enable OCR, and install tesseract >= v3.02 (not v4!) for your platform beforehand.
+You also need to install pdftoppm.exe.

 For DOC support (not DOCX as it is already supported natively), you will also need antiword installed in C:\antiword\antiword.exe.